Online Resources

 Sober Meditations

-Sober Meditations is a 100% FREE app and is a resource of contemplative alcohol recovery meditations.
-Sober Meditations are recorded by recovering alcoholics who share their experience in a contemplative meditation format, one thought at a time.
+Sober Meditations is a 100% FREE app and is a resource for contemplative alcohol recovery meditations.
+Sober Meditations are recorded by a recovering alcoholic who shares their experience in a contemplative meditation format, one thought at a time.

 For iPhone; https://apps.apple.com/us/app/sober-meditations/id1497824823?ls=1